Jimoh Oyewumi, Ajagungbade III

-Ọba Jimoh Oladunni Oyewumi, Ajagungbade III (Yoruba: Jímọ̀ Ọládùnní Oyèwùmí; 27 May 1926 – 12 December 2021) was the Soun, or traditional ruler (Ọba), of the Yoruba town of Ogbomosho, for 48 years, until his death in 2021.
+Ọba Jimoh Oladunni Oyewumi, Ajagungbade III (Yoruba: Jímọ̀ Ọládùnní Oyèwùmí; 27 May 1926 – 12 December 2021) was the Soun of Ogbomosho, or traditional ruler (Ọba), of the Yoruba town of Ogbomosho, for 48 years, until his death in 2021.

 Early life and ancestry

-Oba Jimoh Oladunni Oyewumi, Ajagungbade III, was born Prince Jimoh Oladunni Oyewumi on 27 May 1926 into the Royal House of Oluwusi in the town of Ogbomosho to the reigning king, Oba Bello Afolabi Oyewumi, Ajagungbade I, and one of his queens, Seliat Olatundun Oyewumi.
-His father had many wives and 63 children, and had 31 daughters and 32 sons.
+Oba Jimoh Oladunni Oyewumi, Ajagungbade III, he was born on 27 May 1926 into the Royal House of Oluwusi in Ogbomosho to the reigning king, Oba Bello Afolabi Oyewumi, Ajagungbade I, and one of his queens, Seliat Olatundun Oyewumi.
+His father had many wives and 63 children: 31 daughters and 32 sons.
 He was the youngest of his mother's three sons.
 He was born in the tenth year of his father's reign.

 His paternal grandfather was Oba Gbagungboye Ajamasa, Ajagungbade I, who reigned from 1869 to 1871 (or 1870 to 1877).
 His great-grandfather was Oluwusi Aremu who reigned from 1826 to 1840.
 Oluwusi was a half brother of Toye Akanni Alebiosu of Ogbomoso, the 7th Aare Ona Kakanfo of the Oyo Empire and also a Soun of Ogbomoso.

 Oluwusi's father was Ikumoyede Ajo, the latest Soun's great-great grandfather, who ruled Ogbomoso from 1770 to 1790.
 Ikumoyede's father, Oba Ajagungbade III's great-great-great grandfather, was Erinsbaba Alamu Jogioro, who was the second Soun of Ogbomoso, and regarded as a strong and brave warrior.
 He ruled from 1741 to 1770.
 Jogioro's father was the first Soun of Ogbomoso, Olabanjo Ogunlola Ogundiran, who founded the town of Ogbomoso in the mid 17th century.
 Thus, Oba Ajagungbade III, in a direct male descent is the great-great-great-great grandson of Soun Ogunlola.

 The Royal House of Oluwusi is one of the 5 royal houses of Ogbomosho, each of them descended from the five sons of Ikumoyede (Toyeje, Oluwusi, Jaiyeola Baiyewuwon Kelebe, Bolanta Adigun, and Ogunlabi Odunaro).

 Education and life before reign

 Oyewumi's father died on 18 February 1940, when he was 13 years old.
 After the death of his father, he was forced to stop his schooling at St. Patrick Catholic School, Oke-Padre in Ibadan, and return to Ogbomoso, where he stayed with his mother during the royal funeral.
-He then attended the Ogbomoso People's Institute, in Paku, Ogbomoso to continue his elementary education, though he was soon forced to withdraw, and where he learned to weave from one of his brothers in the city of Ilesa, where he weaved and sold aso ofi.
-He then traveled to the northern city of Jos, Nigeria, on 17 May 1944, where he started a business selling imported goods and beer from United Kingdom.
-His ability to speak English earned him many business opportunities with Europeans.
+He then attended the Ogbomoso People's Institute, in Paku, Ogbomoso to continue his elementary education, though he was soon forced to withdraw, and where he learned cloth waving from one of his brothers in the city of Ilesa, where he weaved and sold aso ofi.
+He then travelled to the northern city of Jos, Nigeria, on 17 May 1944, where he started a business selling imported goods and beer from the United Kingdom.
+His ability to speak English earned him many business opportunities and open doors to his business with Europeans.
 He then founded J.O.Oyewumi and Company (Nigeria) Limited, a hotel business chain.
 He returned from Jos to Ogbomosho in 1973 to put his name forward as a contestant to the throne of the Soun after the death of Oba Olajide Olayode II.